AlixWang/FE-Daily/daily-dictation-101-200.md

 A: Did you just ask my permission before you took my food.

 # 2024-07-16
-One of Switzerland's `predominant` cities is basel lies on the Swiss border of France and Germany.
+One of Switzerland's `predominant` cities Basel lies on the Swiss border of France and Germany.

 + predominant: important